 TAFE Students: If you will be a new TAFE pathways student in 2015, keep an eye out for your email invitation to this event.

 Studying at university is quite different to studying at TAFE.
 Research has shown that the adjustment to the academic style of assessment of universities defines a key struggle for students who enter university from TAFE.

 If you have been granted credit for your TAFE course you may be missing out on foundational first year subjects where you gain important and useful skills for your university course.

-Orientation Week is held on 26 – 28 February 2014.
+Orientation Week 2015 will be held on 23 – 27 February 2015.
 This is a crucial time for all students to get to know the University, and to best prepare themselves for a successful semester.
 It is important that you visit the University during Orientation Week and find out the information you need to be ready for the semester.

 There are so many activities that occur during Orientation Week that it might be difficult to know which ones to attend.
 For TAFE students, we strongly recommend you attend the following: